developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 Install Device Tracker client on the supported Zebra device to register the device and transmit data to the server.
 Client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).

 ###Client Installation
-Steps for client installation on the device:
+Steps for client installation on the device, which may be performed either manually or with an EMM (Enterprise Mobile Management):
 1. Download Device Tracker client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
 2. Install DTRKClient.apk.
 3. Reboot the device

 ###Client Configuration
-Configure the server address, server authorized user name, and server authorized password either manually or remotely.
+Configure the client settings either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).

 ####Manual Configuration
-Steps for manual configuration:
+Steps for manual client configuration after installation:
 1. Open Device Tracker client.
 2. Tap "Yes" to "Ignore battery optimizations".
 This is required for the client to remain connected to the server while running in the background.
 3. Tap "Allow" to "Allow Device Tracker to access this device's location".
 This is required to allow BLE (Bluetooth Low Energy) locationing.
 4. Tap the hamburger menu at the top right, then tap "Settings".
 5. Enter in the following information:
-   * **Server URL** - URL for the server with port number and Device Tracker path specified, for example: **name.company.com:8080/zdvc/dtrk**
- Where "name.company.com:8080" is replaced with the appropriate domain and port number.
- Note: The URL must not contain "https://" nor "http://".
+   * **Server URL** - URL for the server with port number and Device Tracker path specified, for example: **name.company.com:8080/zdvc/dtrk**, where "name.company.com:8080" is replaced with the appropriate domain and port number.
+The URL must not contain "https://" nor "http://".
    * **Server Auth UserName** - UserName designated during server install
    * **Server Auth Password** - Password designated during server install
 <br>
 6. Tap the device back button to save the changes and return to the main screen.
 Device Tracker client registers with the server and loads "Devices to be found".

-####Remote Configuration Deployment
+####Remote Configuration
+After installation, follow the procedures below to remotely configure the client.

-Steps for remote configuration with StageNow and CSP Plug-in, with the option of deployment through Enterprise Mobile Management (EMM):
+**Steps for remote client configuration with StageNow and CSP Plug-in:**

 1. Download Device Tracker client software DTRKClient.zip from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 The .zip file includes the following:
 	* com.zebra.devicetracker.dsd